Particular/docs.particular.net/transports/upgrades/sqlserver-4to5.md

  - 7
 ---

 Upgrading from SQL Server transport version 4 to version 5 is a major upgrade and requires careful planning.
-Please read the entire upgrade guide before beginning the upgrade process.
+Read the entire upgrade guide before beginning the upgrade process.

 ## Native delayed delivery